elixir-europe/infectious-diseases-toolkit/showcase/ena-data-submission-toolbox.md

 Despite an increase in number of submissions to both repositories, the ENA requirement of command line knowledge for bulk submissions was found to be a significant hinderance.
 To address this, a new set of tools was developed to simplify the submission of SARS-CoV-2 sequences to ENA.
 This included streamlining the process and integrating with platforms like {% tool "galaxy" %}, to provide a user-friendly interface and additional tools for preprocessing and analysis.

-To read more in detail how ELIXIR Belgium provided tooling for SARS-CoV-2 sequence submissions to ENA, please visit the [Covid-19 section on the RDM Guide](https://rdm.elixir-belgium.org/covid-19/).
+To read more in detail how ELIXIR, in special the Belgian and German nodes, provided tooling for SARS-CoV-2 sequence submissions to ENA, please visit the [Covid-19 section on the RDM Guide](https://rdm.elixir-belgium.org/covid-19/).

 ## Who is the showcase intended for?

 The main targets of the ENA data submission toolbox are researchers, institutions, and support facilities that need to make data submissions to the {% tool "european-nucleotide-archive" %}.
-Because the tools can be used to submit any sample type to the ENA, the potential user community is large and relates to the user community of ENA itself.
-Both the command line and Galaxy submission tools are appealing for labs/researchers sequencing medium to large numbers of samples.

-The Galaxy submission tools have the biggest potential for adoption by many users, since they allow bulk sequence submissions for researchers with no command line or programming skills.
-Additionally, these can be integrated in existing Galaxy sequence analysis workflows.
-These characteristics make them convenient for both frequent and sporadic use
+The toolbox offers solutions for both users with little to no programming skills and researchers with advanced bioinformatics knowledge.

 ## What is the showcase?